tim-tm/fileman/README.md

 : Delete the selected file

 ':'
-: Enter the selected directory
+: Enter the selected directory or submit the new filename

 'o'
 : Open the selected file or directory in neovim